-Salaries for the Named Executive Officers and other senior executives are based on the experience and level of expertise of each executive.
+Salaries for the Named Executive Officers and other senior executives are based on the experience, skills, level of expertise and performance of each executive.
 Under normal circumstances, the Company's policy is for the total cash compensation of the Named Executive Officers and other senior executives, including individual performance incentives, to be generally aligned with the 50th percentile of the Peer Group, except for our President and Chief Executive Officer, whose base salary is well-under the 50th percentile, but for whom the total compensation is more aimed towards the long-term, with a strong bias in favor of "at-risk" incentive compensation.

-For the 2021 financial year, the Compensation Committee mandated Mercer to conduct a benchmarking analysis of publicly available compensation data relating to companies in the Peer Group.
+For the 2022 financial year, the Compensation Committee mandated Mercer to conduct a benchmarking analysis of publicly available compensation data relating to companies in the Peer Group.
 Mercer compared the total compensation of the Named Executive Officers, including individual performance incentives, with that of executive officers of companies in the Peer Group in order to assess reasonableness.
-Based on its review of Mercer's analysis, the Compensation Committee concluded that the compensation of all Named Executive Officers for 2021 was lower relative to the compensation of comparable executive officers of companies in the Peer Group.
-As such, in February 2022, the Board approved a base salary increase for Roberto Bellini, President and Chief Executive Officer (23%), Ramzi Benamar, CFO (5%), Cathy Bonuccelli, CMO (10%), Denis Garceau, CSO (15%) and Tony Matzouranis, Senior Vice President, Business Development (25%) for the 2022 financial year.
+Based on its review of Mercer's analysis, the Compensation Committee concluded that the base salary of all Named Executive Officers was lower relative to the compensation of comparable executive officers of companies in the Peer Group.
+As such, in February 2022, the Board approved a base salary increase for Roberto Bellini, President and Chief Executive Officer (23%), Ramzi Benamar, CFO (5%), Catherine Bonuccelli, CMO (10%) and Denis Garceau, CSO (15%) for the 2022 financial year.